-Some art in this video was created by Jeffry Loy or Dawn G. Holder.
+Some featured artwork is by Jeffry Loy or Dawn G. Holder.

 Notes from Katy: Methods suggested in these videos reference the pedagogies described by Phillip Yenawine and Abigail Housen’s Visual Thinking Strategies (VTS) and Shari Tishman in Slow Looking: The Art and Practice of Learning.
 These can serve as good starting points to lead to deeper, more advanced object study.
 Please be aware that VTS has been critiqued by education professionals (I have found some pitfalls myself in teaching).
 Knowing the shortcomings prior to using the methodology may help you adjust and utilize the technique as a part of your teaching strategy effectively.
 Also, analyzing an object fully usually takes much longer than these videos suggest.
 When doing this live, I will spend at least fifteen to twenty minutes discussing any one item with a group.
 Lastly, in one of the videos I was speaking off the cuff and used “object, “art”, and “artifact” interchangeably and should have acknowledged the distinct differences in meaning between those terms.

 To gain .mp4 or .mov versions of these videos for your Canvas platform, contact Katy Malone, Curator of Academic Programs.

 |Who might have created this artifact?
 What can you tell about how it was made by looking at it?|

 |What can you tell about the people or society from which this artifact comes?
 What materials did they have available or what might have been considered valuable?
 What cultural or personal value does this object seem to have?|